vr-thi/CAVE/ConfigTool/Readme.md

 ## V.1.0.3
 * Added possibility to work with more as one `node-config.xml`-file.
-It is possible to work in master-slave-system (e.g. `node-config-cave.xml`) or only on master (e.g. `node-config-local.xml`) for project tests und debug.
+It is possible to work in master-slave-system (e.g. `node-config-cave.xml`) or only on master-pc (e.g. `node-config-local.xml`) for project's testing und debuging.
 * Added options **Configuration save as...** and **Delete configuration**.
 * Added menu's option **User's Scripts**.